joshjon/dota-clarity/README.md

 #### dota-clarity-get-favourite-match

-Gets the `id` and `match_id` parameters from the event, queries `dota-clarity-matches-table` using the parameters, and returns the match.
+Gets `id` and `match_id` parameters from the event, queries `dota-clarity-matches-table` using the parameters, and returns the match.

-#### dota-clarity-get-favourite-matches
+#### dota-clarity-get-all-favourite-matches

-Gets the `id` parameter from the event, queries `dota-clarity-matches-table` for all favourite matches with the same ID, and returns the list of matches.
+Gets `id` parameter from the event, queries `dota-clarity-matches-table` for all favourite matches with the same ID, and returns the list of matches.

+#### dota-clarity-delete-favourite-matche

+Gets `id` and `match_id` parameters from the event and deletes the favourite match from `dota-clarity-matches-table`.

 ### API Gateway